Key legislation and terminology

 A guardian will have different powers depending on whether they are appointed as a plenary or limited guardian.
 If there is no person willing, suitable or available who can act as a guardian, the Public Advocate may be appointed guardian.
-For more information about becoming a guardian, visit the Office of the Public Advocate or the SAT.
+For more information visit the Office of the Public Advocate or the SAT.

 - A default decision-maker, known as a person responsible.
 This will be the first person (aged over 18) from the following list (in order of priority):

 - the person’s spouse or de facto partner if they are living together.
-‘Spouse’ means a person’s husband or wife in a legal marriage, while ‘de facto partner’ refers to a person with whom they live in a marriage-like relationship (whether or not that person is of the same sex or a different sex).
+Spouse means a person’s husband or wife in a legal marriage, while de facto partner is a person with whom they live in a marriage-like relationship (whether or not that person is of the same or a different sex).

-- the person’s nearest relative (in priority order: their spouse or de facto partner, child, parent, or sibling) who maintains a close relationship with him or her.
+- the person’s nearest relative who maintains a close personal relationship with him or her.
+In priority order: